iron-fish/website/docs/rpc.md

 ### `mempool/getStatus`

-Gets the status of the mempool
+Gets (and optionally streams) the status of the mempool

 #### Request